Unity Conflict Handling

 result.Details?.Reason tells you why the conflict happened and is currently BaseVersionMismatch for stale sync attempts.

-The right recovery order is: accept canonical save, decide what to do with unsynced local edits, then issue a new sync if needed.
+The right recovery order is: keep the cloud branch as baseline, decide what to do with unsynced local edits, then issue a new sync if needed.